-Table 4 summarizes the estimated systematic uncertainties in the astrophysical qf-values of the Ce III lines.
+Table 4 summarizes the estimated systematic uncertainties in the astrophysical gf-values of the Ce III lines.
 Only the results for the positive shifts are shown, but the results for the negative shifts are smaller than the uncertainties given in Table 4 (see also Table 3 of Cunha et al. 2017).
-We find that the largest uncertainties are caused by T{eff} or log g.
-The systematic uncertainties in total in each gf-value for each star (Δ{sys}) are estimated by taking root sum squares (Cunha et al. 2017).
-Note that the values of Δ{sys} estimated here are the upper limits of the uncertainties: all the stellar parameters are not independent, and the uncertainties caused by each parameter may be cancelled among parameters (Cunha et al. 2017).
-In most cases, the total systematic uncertainties are smaller than 0.2 dex, and up to ~ 0.26 dex.
-These systematic uncertainties are shown as the error bars for the blue dots in Figure 4.
+We find that the largest uncertainties are caused by $T{\rm eff}$ and log g.
+The systematic uncertainties in total in each gf-value for each star ($\Delta{\rm sys}$) are estimated by taking the root sum square (Cunha et al. 2017).
+Note that the values of $\Delta{\rm sys}$ estimated here are the upper limits of the uncertainties; all the stellar parameters are not independent, and the uncertainties caused by each parameter may be canceled among parameters (Cunha et al. 2017).
+In most cases, the total systematic uncertainties are smaller than 0.2 dex, and up to ~0.26 dex.
+These systematic uncertainties are shown as the error bars on the blue dots in Figure 4.

-Finally, we assign the systematic uncertainties of the average astrophysical gf-values by taking root mean squares of the Δ{sys} in four stars.
-The systematic uncertainties in the gf-values for $\lambda 15851.880$ Å, $\lambda 15961.157$ Å, and $\lambda 16133.170$ Å lines are 0.182, 0.186, and 0.213, respectively (shown as the error bars for the red dots in Figure 4).
-It is worth noting that our astrophysical gf-values are broadly agree with available theoretical calculations, considering the systematic uncertainties.
+Finally, we assign the systematic uncertainties of the average astrophysical gf-values by taking rms of the Δ{sys} for the four stars.
+The systematic uncertainties in the gf-values for the $\lambda 15851.880$, $\lambda 15961.157$, and $\lambda 16133.170$ lines are 0.182, 0.186, and 0.213, respectively (shown as the error bars on the red dots in Figure 4).
+It is worth noting that our astrophysical gf-values broadly agree with available theoretical calculations, considering the systematic uncertainties.

-Here we did not show the uncertainties in continuum levels of the observed spectra in Δ{sys} .
-They may affect the observed EWs and in turn astrophysical gfvalues.
-However, the uncertainties in continuum leveles and their contributions to Δ{sys} are estimated to be $\leq 1\%$, which are smaller than the uncertainties from most stellar parameters (see also Table 3 of Cunha et al. 2017).
+Here we did not show the uncertainties in the continuum levels of the observed spectra in Δ{sys} .
+They may affect the observed EWs and in turn the astrophysical gf-values.
+However, the uncertainties in the continuum levels and their contributions to Δ{sys} are estimated to be $\leq 1\%$, which are smaller than the uncertainties from most stellar parameters (see also Table 3 of Cunha et al. 2017).